BUFFALO RUN ADVENTURES | Antelope Island Fall Classic 50k

 Directions to Antelope Island

 If you’re coming from either the north or south on I-15, take exit 332.
 This exit has a state park sign on the freeway.
 It’s also the Antelope Drive exit.
 Once at the traffic signal off the exit, go west on Antelope drive.
 This means turn left off the northbound exit and right off the southbound exit.
 Drive about 4-5 miles towards the Great Salt Lake (west).
 Just before the lake you will run out of houses, etc. and see the main gate on to the island causeway.
 Just prior to the main gate, there is a paved parking lot on the left.
 This is where you can check in Saturday morning if you didn’t on Friday.
 You will pick up your goody bag, etc. here.
 Your bib is your pass on to the island.
 There is no separate island pass this year.
 If you carpool with your friends and your family comes out later, they will have to pay the entrance fee to get on the island.
-Go across the causeway towards the island, enjoy the scenery of the mud flats, water and definitely enjoy the smell affectionately known as “lake stink”.
-The smell isn’t apparent on the island unless there is a good breeze blowing.
+Go across the causeway towards the island, enjoy the scenery of the mud flats and water.
 Once on the island, follow the road as it veers left.
 Do not take the road to the visitor’s center.
 Follow the signs to White Rock Bay.
 We’ll have some race signs out on race day to help those that are directionally challenged.
 Once you get to the race area, you will be directed where to park by our friendly staff of parking enforcers.

 Finish Line Stuff

 We’ll have some sort of food for you to eat when you finish.
 My lovely wife will once again make buffalo chili for everyone.
 We’ll do a vegetarian version as well.
 Soda, homebrew, cookies, maybe some other stuff.
 We’ll have a large canopy up and we’ll see about getting some sort of heat in there to take the chill off.